ibm-messaging/mq-dev-patterns/JMS/README.md

 to the `env.json` file.

 ## Unit Test
 The samples also contain unit tests in `src/test`.
-These tests require connection with a Queue Manager and use the default `env.json` present in the repository, hence make sure you have atleast one valid endpoint in the `env.json`.
+These tests require connection with a Queue Manager and use the default `env.json` present in the repository, hence make sure you have at least one valid endpoint in the `env.json`.

 To run these tests, Use the following command: